sdhak/wb-outcomes-rag/README.md

 documents queryable and accessible — enabling faster synthesis of development evidence across a large document corpus.

+## Key Findings
+Sample outputs from querying the document corpus:

+**Q: What were the key performance indicators and were targets achieved?**
+> Based on the provided World Bank project documents, the key
+> performance indicators for the India ISSNIP program:
+> - District resource groups trained: Target 100%, Achieved 100%
+> - Anganwadi Workers trained on ICT: Target 76.94%, Achieved 76.94%
+> - AWCs reporting nutrition indicators via ICT: Target 60%, Achieved 60%
+>
+> For Nepal Higher Education Reforms Project:
+> - Publications in refereed journals: Target 85, Achieved 140
+>   (overachieved by 164.7%)

+**Q: What lessons were learned from project implementation?**
+> Key lessons included the importance of strong leadership during
+> disasters, decentralized decision-making accelerating implementation,
+> regular supervision every six months identifying bottlenecks early,
+> and the value of project extensions in ensuring objectives are met.

+**Q: What is the overall outcome rating?**
+> The overall outcome rating is Substantial, with High relevance
+> rating continuing focus on reforms and capacity building.

 ## Technical Stack
 - **LangChain** — RAG pipeline orchestration
 - **ChromaDB** — Local vector store for document embeddings